Golf carts are becoming an increasingly common sight on the golf course and streets, highways, and roads.

 Street-legal electric golf carts are registered the same as cars and can carry several people while saving you money on operating expenses.

-Despite the speed of your golf cart, it is crucial to follow the posted speed limit, as many county roads, public roads, city streets, and certain subdivisions reflect different laws.
+Despite the speed of your golf cart, it is crucial to follow the posted speed limit, as many county roads, public roads, city streets, and specific subdivisions reflect different laws.

 What is a low-speed vehicle?